hse-project/hse/docs/cn_omf.md

 ### HyperLogLog

-This region does not have a separate header, just the hyperloglog bytes.
+This region does not have a separate header, just the hyperloglog (hlog) bytes.
 The offset and length in the KBlock header points to this region.
+Each kblock stores its hlog bytes and the kvset's hlog can be composed using the individual kblock hlogs.

 ## VBlocks (Value blocks)